NilayBarde/developer-stats/README.md

 # Developer Stats Dashboard

-A comprehensive dashboard to track your engineering statistics across GitHub and GitLab.
+A comprehensive dashboard to track your engineering statistics across GitHub, GitLab, and Jira.

 ## Features

 - **GitHub Integration**: Track all your pull requests, merge rates, and average time to merge
 - **GitLab Integration**: Monitor merge requests across all your GitLab projects
+- **Jira Integration**: Track issues, velocity, resolution times, and sprint metrics
 - **Combined Overview**: See all your contributions in one place with FTE/P2 benchmark comparisons
 - **Real-time Updates**: Auto-refreshes every 5 minutes
 - **Date Range Filtering**: Filter stats by custom date ranges (work year, last 6/12 months, etc.)